Gera Gera Po Song: Music video and choreography

 A short rendition of the song's music video directed by DJ Hiro was released to Avex Trax's YouTube channel on April 3, 2014.
 The full version was released for digital download on April 11 and included on the CD single's special edition bonus DVD.
 The choreography was directed by Lucky Ikeda, who also worked on "Yo-kai Exercise No. 1" and would reprise his role for future Yo-kai Watch projects as well.
-In the "Gera Gera Po" dance, performers cross their arms in front of their chest in conjuction with "gera gera", and then point upwards using both index fingers on "po".
+In the "Gera Gera Po" dance, performers cross their arms in front of their chest in conjunction with "gera gera", and then point upwards using both index fingers on "po".
 An instructional video of the dance featuring Ikeda was released by Takarajimasha and Avex's exercise video sub-label, Avex Dancercize, as the DVD Gera Gera Po no Uta Dance Size DVD Book on December 29, 2012, which included a performance video of "Yo-kai Exercise No. 1" as bonus content.

 Sports Hochis Kazuaki and Ayumi Morimoto at the Aichi University of Education considered the dance easy to learn, which the former called a contributing factor to the song's popularity with children.
 Megumi Sato for the Otsuma Women's University compared the dance-accompanied popularity of "Gera Gera Po" to "Ebikanics" (2002), a song by the children's music group Keropons.
 Writing for Oricon, Shōko Wakamatsu believed that Ikeda's choreography was an underlying factor behind the scenes to the success of Yo-kai Watch.
 Retrospectively in 2024, Jean-Karlo Lemus for Anime News Network considered choreography to be a key part of the franchise and wrote: "For further proof of how integral the dances were to Yōkai Watch, I am forced to revive the 'Gera-Gera-Po' brainworm that's been sleeping in everyone's skulls for the past few years [sic]".